 Skip to main content

-Use this email template to talk to your dentist about menopause
+Use this free email template to talk to your dentist about how menopause might be affecting your oral health

-Fact: Only 2% of women claim to have discussed menopause with their dentist.
-While many women will experience this completely normal biological transition, many will find it difficult to talk about.
+Did you know, only 2% of women claim to have discussed menopause with their dentist.
+If you’re experiencing this completely normal biological transition but find it difficult to talk about, or are unaware of the menopause-oral health connection, you’re not alone.
+Many women feel this way.

-To help you get the conversation started, we’ve created an email template you can use to talk to your dentist about menopause to help you advocate for your oral health.
+To make it easier to start the conversation, we’ve created an email template you can use to talk to your dentist about menopause and advocate for your oral health.

 Cut and paste the following email to share with your dentist: